Social Services

 Day Care provides for reimbursement of Day Care expenses to Day Care Centers, Registered Providers, and approved Legally-Exempt Day Care Providers on behalf of those determined eligible for this subsidy.
 Applications for Day Care can be made online at www.mybenefits.ny.gov or at our office on the computers located in our lobby.

 HEAP can help you with heating and utility costs, and certain essential heating equipment repairs.
-Traditional HEAP opens on November 1, 2024.
-Emergency HEAP opens on January 2, 2025.
+HEAP opens December 1, 2025.

 Documents that may not be submitted using NYDocSubmit are: